A family connection to the River Tyne

 North Shields Fishermen's Heritage Project

-With Joseph and Raymond in mind, it was with no hesitation that I jumped at the chance to get involved in a small way in supporting a local community project that is raising funds for a lasting memorial for fishermen who have lost their lives at sea.
-It makes sense to be involved, my Great Grandad and Grandad would be if they were still here, so it was an honour to have been invited to contribute.
+With Joseph and Raymond in mind, it was with no hesitation that I jumped at the chance to get involved in a small way in supporting the local community project that raised funds for a lasting memorial for fishermen who have lost their lives at sea.
+It was an honour to have been invited to contribute some of my framed prints to the fundraising campaign.
+These were raffled at community events and raised over £1,000 towards the cost of the tribute.